spectrocloud/librarium/docs/docs-content/workspace/adding-a-new-workspace.md

 1. Log in to [Palette](https://console.spectrocloud.com).

-2. In the **Drop-Down Menu** at the top of the page, choose the project you created the workspace in.
+2. In the **drop-down Menu** at the top of the page, choose the project you created the workspace in.

 3. On the left **Main Menu**, click **Workspaces**.